amusEcode1/Fake-News-Detection/README.md

 ## Try the App Online
 You can use the app directly here: [Review Predictor](https://news-detection.streamlit.app/)<br>
-Simply type any product review in the input box and click Predict to see the sentiment.
+Simply enter any news headline or article text in the input box and click **Predict** to see its category.

 ## 💡 Features
 - Clean and preprocess news text